ezlifebio/ezlifebio.github.io/_posts/2020-07-24-new-efirm-articles.md

 ## EFIRM for application as a clinical assay

 A culmination of years of translational development, EFIRM has gone through rigorous evaluation and validation at multiple clinical laboratories.
-A recent publications spearheaded by Dr's Michael Tu and Jordan Cheng demonstrate the viability of EFIRM as a tool for clinical diagnostics through a series of technical validations.
+A recent publications spearheaded by Dr. Michael Tu and Dr. Jordan Cheng[3] demonstrate the viability of EFIRM as a tool for clinical diagnostics through a series of technical validations.

 <a href="https://jmd.amjpathol.org/article/S1525-1578(20)30350-0/abstract1"> Link to Abstract in the Journal of Molecular Diagnostics</a>